corevfx/super_simple_graphics/README.md

 show_canvas()

 ```
-### For other examples, please look into the examples folder for details.
+## For other examples, please look into the examples folder for source code.
 [Click here for more examples](https://github.com/corevfx/super_simple_graphics/blob/master/examples/readme.md)

 ### Use for Generative Art